realize-engineering/pipebird/README.md

 - etc.

 These can be configured in a declarative format through a YAML config (or a UI can be created).

-## Ready to get started?

-See [Pipebird docs](https://docs.pipebird.com/reference/welcome-to-pipebird) to learn more about Pipebird functionality.

-Join the [Pipebird Slack Community](https://join.slack.com/t/pipebirdcommunity/shared_invite/zt-1emvmxdk6-jBc9qXDDgeLhinJ8ktOgHg) if you want to chat with the team, share product ideas, or get help with something!

-Email hello@pipebird.com if you want to reach us directly.

 ## Open source vs. paid versions